CloudsWeight/wavemaps/waveTask/README.txt

 To create the .exe for the file you will need to pip install "pyinstaller" ( pip3 install pyinstaller )

-After editing the tasker.py file with your TWILIO information, navigate to the folder with the tasker.py file from command line, then Run [ pyinstaller -onefile tasker.py ]
+After editing the tasker.py file with your TWILIO information, navigate to the folder with the tasker.py file from command line, then Run [ pyinstaller --onefile tasker.py ]

 This will create a dist folder with the tasker.exe file in it, this is your .exe file for the python script.